Applications for the 2019/2020 Roofing Initiative will be available

 Sept 3rd, 2019 to October 15th, 2019

-Midland County Habitat for Humanity and Home To Stay collaborate for 3rd year
+Midland County Habitat for Humanity and Home To Stay collaborate for the 4th year

 to address the increasing need for roof repairs or replacement in the City of Midland.

-Midland County Habitat for Humanity and Home To Stay collaborate for 3rd year, on addressing the increasing need for roof repairs and or replacement in the City of Midland.
+Midland County Habitat for Humanity and Home To Stay collaborate for 4th year, on addressing the increasing need for roof repairs and or replacement in the City of Midland.
 Both agencies are excited to be collaborating again to fulfil this need in the community.
 Both agencies state the need they continue to see most frequently is roofing.
-“We feel that many times we see instances where the roof of a home needs to be addressed before any other areas of repairs are addressed,” said Nancy Money, Executive Director of Home To Stay.
+“We feel that many times we see instances where the roof of a home needs to be addressed before any other areas of repairs,” said Donna St. John, Executive Director of Home To Stay.
 “In many cases, it does not make sense to invest in other home repairs if the roof is need of repair or replacement.”

 The agencies collaborated on a joint funding request with the City of Midland for a Community Development Block Grant which will fund the projects.
 “We have secured funding through the City’s Community Development Block Grant to enable us to continue the roofing initiative in the City of Midland,” stated Jennifer Chappel, CEO of Midland County Habitat for Humanity.